Surfing in Central America: Insider Guide

 Looking to go surfing in Central America?
 Whether it’s your first exploring the region or the fifth, there is so much to discover in this incredible part of the world.

-This insider guide to surfing in Central America will explore the region’s best destinations, beaches, and seasons for surfing.
+This insider guide to Central America surfing will explore the region’s best destinations, beaches, and seasons for surfing.
 We’ll also provide an unbiased look at the pros and cons of each country, from a surfer’s perspective.

 While you can go surfing just about anywhere in Central America, you’ll find that certain destinations are the best fit for your skill level, travel comfort level, and the time of year you’ll be traveling.

-Panama offers some of the best surfing in Central America, with two coastlines offering access to both the Pacific and the Caribbean.
+Panama offers some of the best Central America surfing, with two coastlines offering access to both the Pacific and the Caribbean.
 Because these two bodies of water tend to fire at different times of the year, you can find great surfing in Panama no matter when you visit.

 The best surfing in Panama on the Pacific side is in Playa Venao, where Beach Break Surf Camp is located.
 This beautiful region has hosted multiple surfing championships and is known for its reliable southern swell, bi-directional breaks, and variety of waves for all skill levels.